 All features incorporated into the dashboard camera are useful and contribute to its performance.
 However, you have to consider your reasons for installing the camera in your vehicle.
 For example, Motion Detection and Parking Mode are useful features when you are concerned with parking security at home or at work.
 When you have no security issues, these features have no significant use.

 A good quality dashboard cam comes with a hefty price.
-This means that to get the highest resolution and to obtain a model with the most advance features, particularly for car security, you have to be prepared to pay the price.
+This means that to get the highest resolution and to obtain a model with the most advance features, particularly for car camera security, you have to be prepared to pay the price.
 Simply put, there are many makes and models of dashboard cams in the market and you should have a discerning eye to pick the best model within the price that you are willing to pay.

 ABLEGRID GS8000L Night Vision HD1080P with 120 Degree Wide Angle and G-Sensor Vehicle Camera Video Recorder